treading0light/mock_data/README.md

 # mock_data

+I created this before I learned about database seeders.

-Randomly generate a fleet of vehicles and their stats.
+## Randomly generate a fleet of vehicles and their stats.

 fleet.py is a brief example of how mock_data can be used